xinzhili/db-mcp-server/docs/TIMESCALEDB_IMPLEMENTATION.md

 - **Deployment (0% Complete)**: TimescaleDB Docker setup, CI/CD integration, and performance testing have not been implemented yet.

-**Overall Progress**: Approximately 80% of the planned work has been completed, focusing on the core infrastructure layer and tool integration.
+**Overall Progress**: Approximately 81% of the planned work has been completed, focusing on the core infrastructure layer, tool integration, and the initial context integration feature (TimescaleDB detection).
 All core tools have been implemented and tested.
-The next priority is to implement the context integration features to provide editor support for TimescaleDB.

 ## 6. Timeline